FreeCNC/freecnc/readme.txt

 3. License
 -------------------------------------------------------------------------------

-FreeCNC is licensed under the terms of the GPL, see license.txt for details.
+FreeCNC is licensed under the terms of the GPL version 2, see gpl.txt for details.

-FreeCNC uses Lua 5.1.1, licensed under the MIT license, see http://www.lua.org/license.html for more information.
+FreeCNC uses Lua 5.1, licensed under the MIT license, see http://www.lua.org/license.html for more information.

 FreeCNC also uses SDL 1.2, licensed under the LGPL, see